Custom Search

 (

--- Get the max order date for each customer - this is acheived
+-- Get the max order date for each customer - this is achieved

 -- by using GROUP BY in this sub-query.